Cash Reserve Ratio (CRR) - Full Form, Defination & Advantages

 Conversely, lowering the CRR injects liquidity during periods of low inflation, promoting increased bank lending capabilities.
 This move allows banks to approve more loans at lower interest rates, boosting the overall money supply in the economy.
 As a result, this policy decision stimulates economic expansion, encourages investments and fuels growth.

-By adjusting the CRR, the RBI skillfully balances inflation control and economic growth, using this monetary tool to stabilize the economy, regulate lending capacity, and moderate liquidity conditions to achieve broader economic stability.
+By adjusting the CRR, the RBI skillfully balances inflation control and economic growth, using this monetary tool to stabilise the economy, regulate lending capacity, and moderate liquidity conditions to achieve broader economic stability.

 Parameter